-- a) considers and comments upon the Treasury Management Half Year Review report - b) accepts the proposed revisions to the Operational Boundary and Authorised Limit as presented at paragraph 2.6.9 - c) commends the report to Cabinet
+- The Treasury Management Half Year Report 2023/24 - Approves the proposed revisions to the Operational Boundary and Authorised Limit as presented at paragraph 2.6.9.

 1 Background

 - 1.1 The Council operates a balanced budget, which broadly means cash raised during the year will meet its cash expenditure.
 Part of the treasury management operation is to ensure this cash flow is adequately planned, with surplus monies being invested with low-risk counterparties, providing adequate liquidity initially before considering optimising investment returns. - 1.2 The second main function of the treasury management service is the funding of the Council's capital plans.
 These capital plans provide a guide to the borrowing need of the Council, essentially the longer-term cash flow planning to ensure the Council can meet its capital spending obligations.
 This management of longer-term cash may involve arranging long or short-term loans, or using longer term cash flow surpluses, and on occasion any debt previously drawn may be restructured to meet Council risk or cost objectives. - 1.3 As a consequence, treasury management is defined as: